 Things to do in Banff National Park

-• Take a stroll around Lake Louise: If hiking isn’t your forte, consider taking a scenic, leisurely walk around the lake.
+• Walk around Lake Louise: If you're looking for a family-friendly activity, consider taking a scenic walk around the lake.

-• Hike to Lake Agnes Teahouse/Big Beehive: This hike is one of the most popular trails in the area.
-After a steep uphill hike, you’ll be rewarded with a small mountain lake and a bird’s-eye view of Lake Louise.
+• Hike to Lake Agnes Teahouse and the Big Beehive: The Big Beehive trail is one of the most popular trails in the park.
+Get a bird’s-eye view of Lake Louise on this 6.7-mile out-and-back trail.

-• Bow Lake: This glacial lake is located nearby Peyto Lake, making it a great pit stop when you’re driving along the Icefields Parkway.
+Bow Lake: Bow Lake is a glacial lake located nearby Peyto Lake—stop by here when you’re driving along Icefields Parkway.

 Budget

-• Consider camping or staying in a nearby city outside Banff.
-Hotels and lodges in the park generally carry hefty price tags.
+• Consider staying in a nearby city outside of the park.
+Hotels and lodges in the park typically carry hefty price tags.

-• Travel during shoulder season (September-October) for cheaper airfare and accommodation prices.
+• Travel during shoulder season (September to October) for cheaper airfare and accommodation prices.

-Here is an estimate of how much my friend and I spent during our 3-day, 2-night trip (all costs listed are in USD):
+Here is an estimate of how much my friend and I spent during our trip (all costs listed are in USD):

 • Airfare: $260 roundtrip from Los Angeles (LAX) to Calgary (YYC)